Ingredients Lists

 3. There are tens of thousands of ingredients that can be used in cosmetics which makes it difficult to ‘read a label’ at the place of purchase.

 5. The same ingredient can have different functions in different products.
-Titanium dioxide for example may be used as a whitening agent in a powder but be incorporated into a cream primarily to protect the skin against UV radiation.
-This can depend on such factors as the type of product the ingredient is incorporated into and the quantity of the ingredient used.
+Titanium dioxide, for example, may be used as a whitening agent in a powder but be incorporated into a cream primarily to protect the skin against UV radiation.

-Even with these sources at hand it can be hard to make sense of all the ingredients listed in a cosmetic.
-One process that might help is classify each ingredient according to function.
-By doing this you can see how the product ‘works’, as well as seeing which ingredients form the active part of the product (e.g., moisturisers, emollients) or are part of the over-all formulation (e.g., preservatives, anticaking agents, emulsifying agents).
+Even with the list and a good reference at hand, it can be hard to make sense of all the ingredients listed in a cosmetic.
+One process that might help is to classify each ingredient according to function.
+By doing this you can see how the product ‘works’, as well as understand which ingredients form the active part of the product (e.g. moisturisers, emollients) or are part of the over-all formulation (e.g. preservatives, anticaking agents, emulsifying agents).

 Cosmetic Active Ingredients: these ingredients are necessary if the product is to do its job.
-For example, skin care products generally contain an emollient to make the skin feel smooth and soft.
-The emollient would be cosmetic active ingredient.
+For example, skin-care products generally contain an emollient to make the skin feel smooth and soft.
+The emollient would be the cosmetic active ingredient.

 Assist the Cosmetic Active Ingredients: these ingredients are necessary if the product is to work properly.
 They include: